 Water Storage: Drought in recent years, with expectations of more to come in future has brought new focus on to the need to boost the nation’s water storage capacity.
 Will concerns about the environmental impact of large irrigation schemes handicap the development of future irrigation schemes?

 Climate Change: The likelihood of more extreme weather events such as droughts and heavy rains will be the result of long-term climate change.
 Farmers, especially those on dry land and hill country properties, will have to change their farming practices to better retain the rain they receive and plant more trees.
 How quickly will change come?

-Meat Industry future: Pressure remains on the meat industry as a whole to rationalise its processing capacity and better co-ordinate its marketing efforts to boost returns.
-The entry of Chinese money may change things.
-Farmers are now starting to tell the meat companies change has to occur to save the industry.
+Meat Industry: Farmers are starting to tell the meat companies change has to occur to save the industry.
 So far there’s been precious little action.

-Global market access: The Government is looking to seal as many free trade agreements as possible with a view to helping exporters especially the farming sector, but the actual benefits in terms of boosting farmer profitability are yet to be realised, as global commodity prices set the benchmarks.
-We have yet to see whether the much vaunted TPPA will get across the line.
-Will the hype be matched by reality?
+Global Market Access: The Government is looking to seal as many free trade agreements as possible with a view to helping exporters especially the farming sector, but the actual benefits in terms of boosting farmer profitability are yet to be realised.
+The TPP is effectively dead, and the age of Trump may create a more protectionist environment, which will be bad for NZ.